UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

         ```
         To exit use ++control+x++, select ++y++ to save, and hit ++enter++ to confirm your filename.

+        If you need Anaconda again in the future, you can either uncomment the lines you commented out, or you can [initialize Anaconda](../python_and_anaconda/anaconda/) again.

 === "A Corrupted Environment"

     If Anaconda is not initialized in your account, there might be other culprits that are corrupting your environment.

     Look for any of the file types listed below on your account.
 If you find them, try removing them (make a backup if you need them) and try the installation again.

     * Saved R sessions.
-If this is the case, after starting a session, you will get the message "[Previously saved workspace restored]".
-Old sessions are saved as a hidden file ```.RData``` in your home directory.
+If this is the case, after starting a session, you will get the message `[Previously saved workspace restored]`.
+Old sessions may be saved as a hidden file ```.RData``` in your home directory.
+Alternatively, they may be stored under `~/.local/share/rstudio`.
+Where old sessions are stored is dependent on the version of R you are using.
     * Gnu compilers
     * Windows files